BobNZ/PDF-Title-Imager/README.md

   | -p --poppler         | C:\\Python\\poppler\\Library\\bin | Override the poppler bin folder path.
 The default is |

   **Additional Notes**
-  For faster performance, and to reduce the list of PDF files skipped, the  PDF Title Imager assumes that a directory has already been processed if the last PDF has a Title Page JPG and there are at least as many JPGs as PDFs.
-However, in the case that a directory is full of unrelated JPGs and the last PDF is one of the only, or few, PDFs that has a JPG Title Page, the `-f` or `--force` parameter can be used to force the processing of each PDF in the directory.
+  For faster performance, and to reduce the list of PDF files skipped, the  PDF Title Imager assumes that a directory has already been processed if the last PDF has a title page JPG and there are at least as many JPGs as PDFs.
+However, in the case that a directory is full of unrelated JPGs and the last PDF is one of the only, or few, PDFs that has a JPG title page, the `-f` or `--force` parameter can be used to force the processing of each PDF in the directory.